Integrated PaymentsHow Integrated Processing Benefits Both Merchants & Consumers

 An integrated payment system is an automated payment processing platform.
 It takes transaction data from the point of sale, sharing information directly with other connected systems without manual input.

-This is especially relevant to eCommerce merchants who might otherwise need to manually key-in numbers.
+This is especially relevant to merchants who might otherwise need to manually copy, or even key-in numbers.
 Payment information comes straight from the online checkout, and is automatically used to process and post payments to the associated transaction or invoice.

 What Are the Benefits of an Integrated Payments Model?